lostdragon/registrator/README.md

   /bin/registrator [options] <registry URI>

-  -cleanup=false: Remove dangling services -deregister="always": Deregister exited services "always" or "on-success" -internal=false: Use internal ports instead of published ones -ip="": IP for ports mapped to the host
+  -cleanup=false: Remove dangling services -deregister="always": Deregister exited services "always" or "on-success" or "on-remove" -internal=false: Use internal ports instead of published ones -ip="": IP for ports mapped to the host
   -resync=0: Frequency with which services are resynchronized